-APPENDIX E. EXAMPLES OF SCENARIOS FOR CONSIDERATION UNDER NER 5.7.7
+APPENDIX D. EXAMPLES OF SCENARIOS FOR CONSIDERATION UNDER NER 5.7.7

-Disclaimer: This appendix has been prepared to provide a general understanding of the processes contained in the Guidelines.
+Disclaimer: This Appendix has been prepared to provide a general understanding of the processes contained in the Guidelines.
 These examples should not be relied upon as being indicative of the outcomes to be expected in real-life circumstances.
-To the extent that there is any inconsistency between the Guidelines and this appendix, the Guidelines prevail in all circumstances.
+To the extent that there is any inconsistency between the Guidelines and this Appendix, the Guidelines prevail in all circumstances.

-Below is a list of examples, which are then categorised and assessed to see if they are likely to exceed the MINI criteria (meaning that inter-network testing may be required).
+Below is a list of examples, which are then categorised and assessed to see if they are likely to exceed the MINI criteria (meaning that an inter-network test may be required).
 Possible inter-network tests are also included below to demonstrate testing that may be appropriate in each case.
 In practice the final testing requirements will be determined by the SISC and through consultation on the test program.